 Documenting the journey up the Morrison Jeep Trail was all thanks to Optima Batteries.
-They are working with some great agencies and I was lucky enough to catch their attention.
+They are working with some great agencies like Red Olive and I was lucky enough to catch their attention.

 The road to the trail was no short trip.
 Well over 2o hours of pavement pounding, each way, before getting to the trail head.
 Totally worth it!

 The weather was absolutely perfect.
 We had prepared for snow and ice on the Morrison Jeep Trail being so close to when the trail gets closed off.
 Shifts in wind, sun and clouds seemed to adjust more after every turn up the trail making the scenery even more dramatic.

 Although the trail is not incredibly difficult, it offered some mixed terrain and switch-backs so tight they made your butt pucker.
 You climb in elevation extremely fast!
 Looking down along the way is jaw dropping when you realize how far you’ve climbed with every switch-back.